Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 only extreme options are available.

 ### Experimenting isn't that hard
-Without quoting process scripture, many decisions, like allowing in office participation, become daunting.
-Nor does watching papa and mama bear big companies communications decisions necessarily tell you what is right for you.

 The good news is that our industry over-estimates the cost of experimentation.
 Some easy process experiments:
 * Try different communications tools for a hack-a-thon
 * Run a parallel process for technical debt instead of a retro